greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gpstate.html.md

 gpstate -s
 ```

-Do a quick check for down segments in the coordinator host system catalog:
+Do a quick check for down segments in the master host system catalog:

 ```
 gpstate -Q